nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s)
 * Only 1 contact name can be used at a time but multiple tags can be deleted.
 * The contact has to have the given tag.
+* All contacts will be shown after deleting a tag from a contact.

 Example(s):
 * `tag delete Jay t/friend`